Mesrop Mashtots: Life

 Encouraged by the patriarch and the king, Mesrop founded numerous schools in different parts of the country, in which the youth were taught the new alphabet.
 He himself taught at the Amaras monastery of the Armenian province of Artsakh (located in the contemporary Martuni region of the unrecognized Nagorno-Karabakh Republic).
 However, his activity was not confined to Eastern Armenia.
 Provided with letters from the Catholicos, he went to Constantinople and obtained from emperor Theodosius the Younger permission to preach and teach in his Armenian possessions.
 Having returned to Eastern Armenia to report to the patriarch, his first thought was to provide religious literature for his countrymen.
 He sent some of his numerous disciples to Edessa, Constantinople, Athens, Antioch, Alexandria, and other centers of learning, to study the Greek language and bring back the masterpieces of Greek literature.
 The most famous of his pupils were John of Egheghiatz, Joseph of Baghin, Yeznik, Koriun, Moses of Chorene, and John Mandakuni.

 The first monument of Armenian literature is the version of the Holy Scriptures.
 Isaac, says Moses of Chorene, made a translation of the Bible from the Syriac text about 411.
 This work was considered imperfect, for soon afterwards John of Egheghiatz and Joseph of Baghin were sent to Edessa to translate the Scriptures.
 They journeyed as far as Constantinople and brought back authentic copies of the Greek text with them.
 With the help of other copies obtained from Alexandria, the Bible was translated again from the Greek according to the text of the Septuagint and Origen's Hexapla.
 This version, now in use in the Armenian Church, was completed about 434.

-The decrees of the first three ecumenical councils — Nicæa, Constantinople, and Ephesus — and the national liturgy (so far written in Syriac) were also translated into Armenian, the latter being revised on the liturgy of St. Basil, though retaining characteristics of its own.
+The decrees of the first three ecumenical councils—Nicæa, Constantinople, and Ephesus—and the national liturgy (so far written in Syriac) were also translated into Armenian, the latter being revised on the liturgy of St. Basil, though retaining characteristics of its own.
 Many works of the Greek Fathers were also translated into Armenian.
 The loss of the Greek originals has given some of those versions a special importance; thus, the second part of Eusebius's Chronicle, of which only a few fragments exist in Greek, has been preserved entirely in Armenian.
-In the midst of his literary labors, Mesrop revisited the districts he had evangelized in his earlier years, and, after the death of Isaac in 439, looked after the spiritual administration of the patriarchate.
+In the midst of his literary labors, Mashtots revisited the districts he had evangelized in his earlier years, and, after the death of Isaac in 439, looked after the spiritual administration of the patriarchate.
 He survived his friend and master by only six months.
 Armenians read his name in the Canon of the Liturgy and celebrate his memory on 19 February.

-Saint Mashtots is buried at a chapel in Oshakan, a historical village 8 km southwest from the town of Ashtarak.

-Saint Mesrop is listed officially in the Roman Martyrology of the Roman Catholic Church; his feast day is February 17.
+Mashtots is buried at a chapel in Oshakan, a historical village 8 km southwest from the town of Ashtarak.
+He is listed officially in the Roman Martyrology of the Roman Catholic Church; his feast day is 17 February.